MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [ ] January 1
 - [ ] March 15

-> **Explanation:** Most individuals must file their income tax returns by April 30.
-Self-employed individuals have until June 15, although any balance owing is still due by April 30.
+> **Explanation:**( Most individuals must file their income tax returns by April 30.
+Self-employed individuals have until June 15, although any balance owing is still due by April 30.)

----

 ### Which of the following is considered a common payroll tax in Canada?